Queen Victoria's journals: Creation

 Victoria started a daily journal in 1832, when she was just thirteen years old, and her first words were, "This book, Mamma gave me, that I might write the journal of my journey to Wales in it."
 The keeping of such journals was common at that time.
 She was instructed in this by her governess, Lehzen, and her mother inspected the journals each day until she became Queen.

 She continued writing until just ten days before her death, 69 years later, filling 122 volumes.
-She also wrote many letters and, with the journals, it is estimated that she wrote over two thousand words a day — about sixty million words during her lifetime.
+She also wrote many letters, and, with the journals, it is estimated that she wrote over two thousand words a day — about sixty million words during her lifetime.

 Publication

 Extracts of her journals were published during her lifetime such as Leaves from the Journal of Our Life in the Highlands which was published in 1868.
 The first edition sold twenty thousand copies, which was a great success.
-Further editions were printed and a sequel was published — More Leaves from the Journal of Our Life in the Highlands.
-Extracts of her journals also appeared in the Theodore Martin's biography of Prince Albert — The Life of His Royal Highness the Prince Consort — which was published in five volumes from 1875 to 1880.
+Further editions were printed, and a sequel was published — More Leaves from the Journal of Our Life in the Highlands.
+Extracts of her journals also appeared in Theodore Martin's biography of Prince Albert — The Life of His Royal Highness the Prince Consort — which was published in five volumes from 1875 to 1880.